Proshnick2016/defaultAppSetting/README.md

 # defaultAppSetting

-chenge elsint for react app(now it's not)
+change elsint for react app(now it's not)